The 12 Days of ERM Christmas

 So without further ado, feast your eyes and ears on the 12 Days of ERM Christmas!!
 If you’re inclined to dig into each of the “gifts” listed, I’m also including a link to a relevant article that corresponds to that gift.

-On the second day of ERM Christmas, my boss gave to me two ERM standards and one mission and a vision…
+On the second day of ERM Christmas, my boss gave to me two stalled decisions and one mission and vision…

-On the third day of ERM Christmas, my boss gave to me three strategic goals, two ERM standards, and one mission and a vision…
+On the third day of ERM Christmas, my boss gave to me three strategic goals, two stalled decisions, and one mission and vision…

-On the fourth day of ERM Christmas, my boss gave to me four risk appetite statements, three strategic goals, two ERM standards, and one mission and a vision…
+On the fourth day of ERM Christmas, my boss gave to me four new vendors, three strategic goals, two stalled decisions, and one mission and vision…

-On the fifth days of ERM Christmas, my boss gave to me FIVE RISK RESPONSES, four risk appetite statements, three strategic goals, two ERM standards, and one mission and a vision…
+On the fifth days of ERM Christmas, my boss gave to me FIVE RISK RESPONSES, four new vendors, three strategic goals, two stalled decisions, and one mission and vision…

-On the sixth day of ERM Christmas, my boss gave to me six different scenarios, FIVE RISK RESPONSES, four risk appetite statements, three strategic goals, two ERM standards, and one mission and a vision…
+On the sixth day of ERM Christmas, my boss gave to me six different scenarios, FIVE RISK RESPONSES, four new vendors, three strategic goals, two stalled decisions, and one mission and vision…

-On the seventh day of ERM Christmas, my boss gave to me seven risks from new projects, six different scenarios, FIVE RISK RESPONSES, four risk appetite statements, three strategic goals, two ERM standards, and one mission and a vision.
+On the seventh day of ERM Christmas, my boss gave to me seven new initiatives, six different scenarios, FIVE RISK RESPONSES, four new vendors, three strategic goals, two stalled decisions, and one mission and vision.

-On the eighth day of ERM Christmas, my boss gave to me eight happy leaders, seven risks from new projects, six different scenarios, FIVE RISK RESPONSES, four risk appetite statements, three strategic goals, two ERM standards, and one mission and a vision.
+On the eighth day of ERM Christmas, my boss gave to me eight happy leaders, seven new initiatives, six different scenarios, FIVE RISK RESPONSES, four new vendors, three strategic goals, two stalled decisions, and one mission and vision.

-On the ninth day of ERM Christmas, my boss gave to me nine risks to be taken, eight happy leaders, seven risks from new projects, six different scenarios, FIVE RISK RESPONSES, four risk appetite statements, three strategic goals, two ERM standards, and one mission and a vision.
+On the ninth day of ERM Christmas, my boss gave to me nine risks to objectives, eight happy leaders, seven new initiatives, six different scenarios, FIVE RISK RESPONSES, four new vendors, three strategic goals, two stalled decisions, and one mission and vision.

-On the tenth day of ERM Christmas, my boss gave to me ten decision biases, nine risks to be taken, eight happy leaders, seven risks from new projects, six different scenarios, FIVE RISK RESPONSES, four risk appetite statements, three strategic goals, two ERM standards, and one mission and a vision.
+On the tenth day of ERM Christmas, my boss gave to me ten decision biases, nine risks to objectives, eight happy leaders, seven new initiatives, six different scenarios, FIVE RISK RESPONSES, four new vendors, three strategic goals, two stalled decisions, and one mission and vision.

-On the eleventh day of ERM Christmas, my boss gave to me eleven Board members, ten decision biases, nine risks to be taken, eight happy leaders, seven risks from new projects, six different scenarios, FIVE RISK RESPONSES, four risk appetite statements, three strategic goals, two ERM standards, and one mission and a vision.
+On the eleventh day of ERM Christmas, my boss gave to me eleven Board members, ten decision biases, nine risks to objectives, eight happy leaders, seven new initiatives, six different scenarios, FIVE RISK RESPONSES, four new vendors, three strategic goals, two stalled decisions, and one mission and vision.

-On the twelfth day of ERM Christmas, my boss gave to me twelve risk and performance metrics, eleven Board members, ten decision biases, nine risks to be taken, eight happy leaders, seven risks from new projects, six different scenarios, FIVE RISK RESPONSES, four risk appetite statements, three strategic goals, two ERM standards, and one mission and a vision.
+On the twelfth day of ERM Christmas, my boss gave to me twelve risks with KPIs, eleven Board members, ten decision biases, nine risks to objectives, eight happy leaders, seven new initiatives, six different scenarios, FIVE RISK RESPONSES, four new vendors, three strategic goals, two stalled decisions, and one mission and vision.

 Wishing you and your family a Merry Christmas and Happy New Year!!